Neurodivergent Couples Counselling in Toronto

 You are a neurodivergent individual seeking relationship support

-Couples therapy is not about changing who you are.
+Neurodiverse couples therapy is not about changing who you are.

-It’s about building a relationship that works for both of your nervous systems.
+It is about building a relationship that works for both of your nervous systems.

 Frequently Asked Questions